 The project should take full advantage of the maximum unit density and/or building envelope, allowable under the zoning rules.

-The need for affordable housing, including middle income (120-150 of median) housing, is a critical problem and SFHAC gives special support to projects that propose creative ways to expand or improve unit affordability beyond the legally mandated requirements.
+The need for affordable housing, including middle income (120-150 percent of AMI) housing, is a critical problem.
+SFHAC gives special support to projects that propose creative ways to expand or improve unit affordability beyond the legally mandated requirements.

 If there are structures of significant historic or cultural merit on the site, their retention and/or incorporation into the project consistent with historic preservation standards is encouraged.
 If such structures are to be demolished, there should be compelling reasons for doing so.